 Residential murals are still tolerated only on a zero complaints basis, despite Ontario Superior Court rulings that the federal charter of rights and freedoms requires municipal regulators to stick to their constitutionally sanctioned responsibilities for health and safety of their residents and to stay out of aesthetic judgements.
 Put simply, any 'mark' can be called a 'sign' in Ottawa, and residential areas aren't allowed them under the city sign bylaws.
 Further, anything anywhere may be arbitrarily ruled as 'graffiti' by a city inspector at any time, even after it has been in place for years, as in the case of the Hot Peppers restaurant ([Map]).

-For the most part I've had to find all of the murals shown on my own or with friends.
-That is slowly changing, and I hope to help move the change along.
-I'm encouraging the city to separate aesthetic values, art, which is not a proper part of zoning, from commercial signage, a land use, which is.
-I'm hoping for the surrounding community to have some input on murals, in particular that a mural be permitted if the majority of the surrounding community are in favour of it, rather than having a tiny number of philistines in control as at present.
+For the most part had to find all of the murals shown on my own.
+That is slowly changing, and I hoped to help move the change along.
+I encouraged the city to separate aesthetic values, art, which is not a proper part of zoning, from commercial signage, a land use, which is.
+I hoped for the surrounding community to have some input on murals, in particular that a mural be permitted if the majority of the surrounding community are in favour of it, rather than having a tiny number of philistines in control as at present.

 murals in other cities